 Built together, sustained together

-The early, intensive work happens fast and deliberately — but this was never a build-and-leave model.
+The early, intensive work happens fast and deliberately, but this was never a build-and-leave model.
 We stay embedded with the team for the long run.
+Scroll through the four phases.

 Assess the masjid; recruit and select the youth corps; design the structure.